6 Best Street Food in Buenos Aires for Argentine Food Lovers

 Taste empanadas of all flavors and from all provinces of Argentina.

-Sandwiches: A Feast Between Two Breads
+4 - Sandwiches: A Feast Between Two Breads

 Argentina’s sandwich culture is strong, with offerings ranging from bondiola sandwich (pork shoulders) to sandwich de milanesa (breaded steak) and sandwich de lomito (lomo steak) or steak sandwich.

 These are hearty and often piled high with different other types of grilled meats and other ingredients such as lettuce, cheese, tomato, fried egg or hard-boiled eggs, ham and chimichurri.
-They're usually accompanied by french fries and chimichurri sauce.
+They're usually accompanied by French fries and chimichurri sauce.

 They are intended to be a go-to meal, like a snack during a road trip, a casual lunch at a food stall or even after leaving the clubs dancing.
 Sandwiches have become a staple of Argentina’s street food.